 In December 2014, the Board established a Credit Risk and Compliance Committee.
 The Credit Risk and Compliance Committee is responsible for reviewing credit risk, underwriting strategy, compliance activities, the provision methodology, and monitoring trends in the Company's loan portfolio.
 We adopted a written charter for the Credit Risk and Compliance Committee, which is posted on our website at www.conns.com under "Investor Relations - Corporate Governance."
-Our Credit Risk and Compliance Committee currently consists of Mr. Saunders (Chair), Mr. Doug Martin and Mr. Shein.
-Mr. Shein was appointed to the Credit Risk and Compliance Committee in March 2016, concurrent with his appointment to the Board.
+Our Credit Risk and Compliance Committee in March 2016, concurrent with his appointment to the Board.
 The Credit Risk and Compliance Committee held 12 meetings during fiscal 2017.